 In 1937, Da Ra Bendre published his long lyric-narrative (ಖಂಡ-ಕಾವ್ಯ) titled Sakheegeeta (ಸಖೀಗೀತ), a poetic account of the poet and his wife’s (ಸಖೀ) married life up to that time.
 In his introduction, Bendre says that he has, in the poem, “let spread the happy-sad vine of the ordinary married life upon the trellis of my personal experience.”

-Written in a meter that he himself devised, this lyric-narrative is one of his best-known works.
-From my own reading, what is most striking is his prolific and remarkable use of ಅಚ್ಚಗನ್ನಡ (non-Sanskritized Kannada) and its various poetic possibilities – most particularly those of assonance, compactness, rhyme and alliteration.
+Written in a metre that he himself devised, this lyric-narrative is one of his best-known works.
+From my own reading, what is most striking is his prolific and remarkable use of ಅಚ್ಚಗನ್ನಡ (non-Sanskritized Kannada) and its various poetic possibilities – most particularly those of assonance, compactness, rhyme, and alliteration.

 (Note: The word sakhee hasn’t an exact English equivalent, which is why I have left it as it is.
 However, I have used the word ‘friendship’ to translate sakhya (ಸಖ್ಯ), the adjectival form of the word.
 Though not exact, I think it a fair approximation.)

 As usual, here is my recording of the Kannada original.
 The tune, if one is discrernible, is my own.